Helen Neilson

 Helen has developed a reputation as a successful teacher of cellists at a variety of ages and levels.
 She particularly enjoys working with children in the earliest stages of learning and setting them up with a good basis for relating to the cello on physical and musical levels.
 She enjoys the journey of working with students and their families on their path from the earliest stages to more advanced levels and very much enjoys seeing her teenagers develop and flourish.
 Her research into the use of the body in performance, examining perspectives from dance and Eastern spirituality as well as recent music cognition and perception literature feeds into her teaching, as well as an excellent knowledge of string pedagogical literature.
 She is interested in how the additional element of group interaction with other musicians feeds in to the overall learning process and contributes to a healthy developmental path for students, and has a particular interest in the added value of cello specific groups for developing cellists at all stages.

 She hopes to pass on the knowledge from her studies with teachers including Anna Shuttleworth, Naomi Butterworth and Jerome Pernoo.
 She has been influenced by her observations of many of the world's top cellists and teachers in masterclass situations, including Yo-Yo Ma, Slava Rostropovich, Bernard Greenhouse, Steven Doane, Frans Helmerson, Anner Bylsma, Karine Georgian, Ralph Kirshbaum and Colin Carr.
 Inspirations on recent teacher training courses have included Pam Devenport, Carey Beth-Hockett and Eulalia Subira.
 Helen and her students learned a lot from observing and participating in sessions on the October half term Pro Corda Cello Course with wonderful cellists and teachers including Joely Koos, Zoe Martlew and Alexander Baillie.
-She is qualified as a Suzuki teacher to level 4 and tends to combine ideas and repertoire from the Suzuki method in the context of a wider approach in her teaching, tailoring programmes to fit the needs of each individual student.
+She is qualified as a Suzuki teacher to level 5 (top level) and tends to combine ideas and repertoire from the Suzuki method in the context of a wider approach in her teaching, tailoring programmes to fit the needs of each individual student.

 "Laban believed in the education of the person through dance, not education in dance."
 (Hodgson and Preston-Dunlop, 1990)